mscarey/AuthoritySpoke/docs/guides/introduction.rst

     >>> len(explanations)
     1

-No, there’s only one :class:`~authorityspoke.explanations.Explanation` given for how these rules can contradict each other.
+No, there’s only one :class:`~authorityspoke.statements.explanations.Explanation` given for how these rules can contradict each other.
 (The :meth:`~authorityspoke.holdings.Holding.explain_contradiction` method
-returns only one one :class:`~authorityspoke.explanations.Explanation`, but :meth:`~authorityspoke.holdings.Holding.explanations_contradiction` is a generator that yields every :class:`~authorityspoke.explanations.Explanation` it can find.)
+returns only one one :class:`~authorityspoke.statements.explanations.Explanation`, but :meth:`~authorityspoke.holdings.Holding.explanations_contradiction` is a generator that yields every :class:`~authorityspoke.statements.explanations.Explanation` it can find.)
 If you read the *Oracle* case, is makes sense that ‘the Lotus menu command hierarchy’ is not considered analagous to ‘the Java language’.
 The *Oracle* case is only